zahrabakhshalizadeh/maryrosecook.com/_posts/2016-01-12-ive-left-the-recurse-center.md

 permalink: /blog/post/ive-left-the-recurse-center
 ---

-After three joyous years, I've left the [Recurse Center](https://www.recurse.com/) (FKA Hacker School).
+After three joyous years, I've left the [Recurse Center](https://www.recurse.com/).
 I've moved to London to be closer to my family.

 RC is like a writer's retreat for programmers.
 Recursers come for three months to get significantly better at programming.
 The environment is mostly unstructured: there are no classes, curricula, grades or teachers.
 Instead, Recursers get better at programming by working on projects they choose.